• ABOUT

 • Make sure they are easy to spot clean since they will be outdoors

-step by step tutorial for creating patio light poles
+Step by step tutorial for creating patio light poles

 Get your supplies ready.
 We used the following: